 Notebooks may not necessarily be the end-all-be-all of leadership tools, but they are an unequivocal aspect of today’s highly effective manager.
 A simple paper and pencil provides the opportunity to receive, record, recollect, and reconfigure relevant information for the betterment of a team or department.

 It’s not hard to figure out how to use a notebook, and it certainly doesn’t require a subscription or SaaS program to operate.
 Even better, notebooks are incredibly affordable and easy to use within any occupation or industry.

 Here are four simple ways that a notebook can enhance your leadership skills at work.

 Start the meeting outright by planning for success before it ever happens.
 Consider the following:

 - Anticipate the key details of what will be covered, even if you are not the one leading the meeting.
 Take ten minutes or less to record possible talking points, coverage zones, or speakers.

 - Craft a short and informal agenda, including any possible outcomes.
 Indicate the spaces where the greatest amount of time or attention should be placed.

 While it may feel strange during the first few attempts, developing these planning skills are absolutely vital for growing as a leader.

 Journaling For Success

-It may seem a little redundant, but taking journal notes of meetings, discussions, and committee conversations are an excellent way to move intangible concepts into tangible discussion points.
+It may seem a little redundant, but taking journal notes of meetings, discussions, and committee conversations is an excellent way to move intangible concepts into tangible discussion points.
 Become a fulcrum for discussion and conversation by asking leading or probing questions about what is being said.
 While you take notes, think like a journalist: